parsaeisa/Notes/DevOps/kubernetes.md

 We can create it using the k8s dashboard.

-HPA has three parameters :
+HPA has three parameters:
 - min : the minimum count of our pods
 - max : the maximum counts
 - cpu-percent : This is one of the metrics that k8s decides to scale pods with.

-Autoscaling using HPA with CLI :
+Autoscaling using HPA with CLI:
 ```bash
 oc autoscale deployment/helloworld --min=2 --max=10 --cpu-percent=240
 ```